A supermassive black hole under the radar: Repeating X-ray variability in a Seyfert galaxy: Discussion

-Therefore, an interpretation of the X-ray variability in terms of QPEs appears speculative - mostly due to the limited number of observed cycles - but plausible.
+An interpretation of the X-ray variability in terms of QPEs appears therefore speculative - mostly due to the limited number of observed cycles - but plausible.
 It is then interesting to consider whether the derived timing parameters (recurrence time and QPE duration) are in line with the overall observed QPE population.
-Considering the broadest constraints that can be derived from either model, we infer $T_{\rm rec} = 13.1$-$51.3$~ks and $T_{\rm dur} = 9.5$-$19.5$ks in J1257.
-These estimates allow us to place J1257 onto the $T_{\rm dur}$-$T_{\rm rec}$ plane of the current QPE population, \citep[see, for example, Figure~8 of][]{Arcodia2025}.
-The location of J1257 in the QPE $T_{\rm dur}$-$T_{\rm rec}$ plane is shown in Fig~\ref{fig:Tdur-Trec} as a purple area and appears to be consistent with J1257 being part of the QPE family.
+To be conservative, we considered the largest possible range in recurrence time between peaks ($T_{\rm rec}$) and burst duration ($T_{\rm dur}$) derived from the single- and double-peak QPE models fitted on the C1 data set.
+We infer $T_{\rm rec} = 13.1$-$51.3$\,ks and $T_{\rm dur} = 9.5$-$19.5$\,ks in J1257.
+These estimates allow us to place J1257 onto the $T_{\rm dur}$-$T_{\rm rec}$ plane of the current QPE population \citep[see e.g. Figure~8 of][]{Arcodia2025}.
+The location of J1257 in the QPE $T_{\rm dur}$--$T_{\rm rec}$ plane is shown in Fig.~\ref{fig:Tdur-Trec} as a purple area and appears to be consistent with J1257 being part of the QPE family.
+We note that the $T_{\rm dur}$--$T_{\rm rec}$ linear relation (see the best-fitting model in Figure~\ref{fig:Tdur-Trec}, dashed line) is empirical only and suggests a roughly constant duty cycle for QPEs.
+The relation has only been studied in the context of EMRI-based QPE models and suggests that QPE emission is dominated by the interaction between the accretion disk and debris that are ablated from an orbiting star at each star-disk collision rather than by the star-disk collision itself \citep{Linial2025,Mummery2025}.
+Here, we simply consider it as an indication that the timing properties of the X-ray flares in J1257 are roughly consistent with the overall QPE population.